Is Non-Neutrality Profitable for the Stakeholders of the Internet Market?: The Sub-Game Perfect Nash Equilibrium

-\textbf{Interplay Between Sensitivities to Quality and the Outcome:} Intuitively, we expect that high sensitivity of EUs and the CP to the quality, i.e. large $\kappa_u$ and $\kappa_{ad}$, respectively, yields high payoff for the non-neutral ISP, since this ISP can provide a premium quality and charge the EUs accordingly to increase her payoff.
-Thus, the payoff can be collected from EUs or the CP, or both.
-Results reveal that in all candidate outcomes ISP NoN charges the CP in proportion to her sensitivity to the quality of the content.
-In addition, in candidate outcomes (a) to (c), the payoff collected from EUs through the Internet connection fees is always increasing with respect to the sensitivity of the EUs to the quality.
-In candidate outcomes (b) and (c), the Internet connection fees are decreasing with respect to the sensitivity of the CP to the quality.
-Thus, in these candidate outcomes, EUs receive a discount in proportion to the sensitivity of the CP to the quality.
-In candidate outcome (d), the Internet connection fee of ISP NoN does not depends on the qualities, but it is as low as the marginal cost.
+Candidate (e) is the only possible SPNE by which $z^{eq}=0$, and is similar to the benchmark one (Section~\ref{section:summary_benchmark}).
+Candidate (c) reduces to (e) if $\tilde{q}_p=\tilde{q}_f$.
+For (e), the asymmetries between the ISPs only arise from those of $t_N$ and $t_{NoN}$.
+Thus, EUs are divided between ISPs depending on $t_N$ and $t_{NoN}$, and the access fees are a function of only $t_N$ and $t_{NoN}$.
+In contrast, in a non-neutral regime, i.e., when $z^{eq}=1$, the access fee quoted by ISP NoN depends on the value of the quality she provides, the premium quality $\tilde{q}_p$.
+This is because, in the latter, NoN differentiates her product from ISP N by providing premium quality to the EUs, and can accordingly charge the EUs; while in a neutral regime, both ISPs offer identical quality.

-\textbf{Existence of NE:} An SPNE may not always exist.
-For example, for parameters $\tilde{q}_f=1$, $\tilde{q}_p=1.5$, $c=1$, $\kappa_u=1$, $\kappa_{ad}=0.5$, $t_N=3$, and $t_{NoN}=2$, none of the candidate outcomes listed above would be an SPNE.
-The reason is that there exists a profitable deviation for at least one of the ISPs for those candidate strategies that their conditions are satisfied given these parameters.
-Later in Section~\ref{section:simulation_findNE}, we identify the regions with no SPNE.
+We conclude this subsection with a general observation on all the SPNE candidates.
+Intuitively, we expect that high sensitivity of EUs and the CP to the quality, i.e. large $\kappa_u$ and $\kappa_{ad}$, respectively, yields high payoff for ISP NoN, since this ISP can provide a premium quality and charge the EUs and CPs accordingly to increase her payoff.
+Results reveal that in all candidates NoN charges the CP in proportion to $\kappa_{ad}$.
+NoN's subscription revenue from the EUs, $n_{NoN}^{eq} (p_{NoN}^{eq}-c)$ is non-decreasing in $\kappa_u$: 1) increase in $\kappa_u$ in candidates (a), (b), (c), 2) is $0$ in (d) and 3) does not change with $\kappa_u$ in (e).